 "It's really hard to find that balance of living life and not letting cancer take every single day away from you."

-All the while, Scott has had medical issues — he has a hereditary condition called Von hippel-Lindau, and in 2009, doctors found a neuroendocrine tumor in his lung.
-They removed the bottom two lobes of that lung, and as Scott told POPSUGAR, "we had hoped that would be the last time anyone ever told me I had cancer."
+All the while, Scott had medical issues — he had a hereditary condition called Von hippel-Lindau, and in 2009, doctors found a neuroendocrine tumor in his lung.
+They removed the bottom two lobes of that lung, and as Scott told POPSUGAR in 2018, "We had hoped that would be the last time anyone ever told me I had cancer."

 Unfortunately, in January 2016, after months of lower back pain, he received even more upsetting news: he had another tumor, this one inoperable.
 "More tests would soon show that I also had neuroendocrine tumors in my liver, brain, and other parts of my bones," he said.
 It was deemed Stage 4.
 His son was just 8 months old at the time.